 - Pull on your tongue.

-- Lift your uvula with a spoon.
-Your uvula is the fleshy piece of tissue that is suspended above the back of your throat.
+- Lift your uvula, which is the fleshy piece of tissue that’s suspended above the back of your throat, with a spoon.

 - Attempt to purposefully gasp or belch.

 - Bring your knees to your chest and maintain this position.

 - Try the Valsalva maneuver by shutting your mouth and nose and exhaling forcibly.